FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 For best results, reheat the broccoli in a 375 degree F oven, or in the microwave, until hot.

 So now that you know how to make roasted broccoli, what goes with it?
 Pretty much everything!
 Here are some of my favorite entrees to pair with it:

-- Chicken – Chicken recipes such as baked chicken legs, spatchcock chicken, or prosciutto wrapped chicken are all great mains to go with this simple roasted broccoli recipe.
+- Chicken – Chicken recipes such as baked chicken legs, crispy chicken thighs, spatchcock chicken, or prosciutto wrapped chicken are all great mains to go with this simple roasted broccoli recipe.